jingtaoleozhang/ecem202a_project/docs/index.md

 # Abstract

-*Provide a brief overview of the project objhectives, approach, and results.*

-The goal of this project is to evaluate the effectiveness of using a networked tensor processing unit to improve the effectiveness of machine learning results on embedded devices.
-The system will consist of the sensing device, anArduino Nano 33 BLE Sense, and the edge server, a Coral Dev Board TPU.
-The performance of a ML model running on only the device using TinyML practices will be compared to running inference remotely on the edge server.
-The models to be used for evaluation are the DeepConvLSTM running on the edge server and the device will run traditional ML models such as SVM.
-The metrics used to gauge performance will be accuracy, latency, and power consumption.
+The goal of this project is to investigate the performance of using edge servers to provide deep neural network inference on data gathered by embedded microcontrollers.
+Three setups for providing neural net inferences to an Arduino are tested.
+One using just the Arduino, one using the Arduino and a Coral Dev Board, and one using the Arduino and a PC.
+Data is transferred from the Arduino to an edge server through BLE.
+The application used to benchmark the systems is human activity recognition using acceleromater and gyroscope data.
+Data processing and neural net inference times are reduced significantly when offloading however the communication overhead makes these benefits negligible.

 # Team